 - A Tea Sip @ Munnar.

-For all the one who loves the nature, Kumarakom Bird Sanctury is must to be on your list of things to do in Kerala.
-Scene rare migratory birds such as egret, heron, waterfoul, siberian crane, while on a boat cruise.
-About 3 hours from Kochi, you can effortlessely reach the destination by bus or taxis.
+For all the one who loves the nature, Kumarakom Bird Sanctuary is must to be on your list of things to do in Kerala.
+Scene rare migratory birds such as egret, heron, waterfowl, Siberian crane, while on a boat cruise in Kumarakom.
+About 3 hours from Kochi, you can effortlessly reach the destination by bus or taxis.
 Integrate bird watching with a houseboat stay on Vembanad Lake to get the most out of the visit.
-November to Feburary is the right time to traverse this place.
+November to February is the right time to traverse this place.

 - Take a Dip In The Arabian sea.

 Take a dip in the medicinal mineral water springs in Varkala beach and the salty ocean water on this heavenly beach.
 50 kms from Trivandrum International Airport.
 The Right time to explore Varkala Beach is between December and March.
 Please do not skip this amazing beach from the list of things to do in kerala.